-We’ve got to the point where Conferences That Work are being held all over the world.
+We’ve got to the point where people are holding Conferences That Work all over the world.
 I often don’t learn about them until they’re over—sometimes years later.
 People buy the book and use it as their guide to create their own events.
 That’s fine by the way; I love how this approach to participant-driven events has spread and taken a life of its own.
 And I’m proud that the book is comprehensive enough to allow readers to create, market, and run a successful participant-led and participation-rich event.
-As a result, Conferences That Work: Creating Events That People Love is being adopted as a textbook by a growing number of college event management programs.
+As a result, Conferences That Work is being adopted as a textbook by college event management programs.

 Sometimes I get advance knowledge of an upcoming conference (and when I do I happily add it to my conference calendar).
 So I thought it might be interesting to occasionally spotlight examples of these conferences that I hear about.
 Here’s one!

-Village Harvest is a nonprofit volunteer organization in Northern California that harvests extra fruit from backyards and small orchards and passes it on to local food agencies to feed the hungry in the community.
-Since its founding in 2001, volunteers have harvested a total of 3.8 million servings of nutritious fruit and Village Harvest has become one of the oldest and largest organizations of this type in the world.
+Village Harvest is a nonprofit volunteer organization in Northern California that harvests extra fruit from backyards and small orchards.
+They pass on the fruit to local food agencies to feed the hungry in the community.
+Since its founding in 2001, volunteers have harvested a total of 3.8 million servings of nutritious fruit.
+Village Harvest has become one of the oldest and largest organizations of this type in the world.

-Early in 2013 the founders decided to organize a regional conference for Northern California harvesting/gleaning organizations.
-Although the event was aimed at organizations within a 2 hour drive of the San Jose venue, they were surprised to discover that many peer organizations outside their region wanted to attend, and, with the conference a few days away as I write this, have 56 registrants from 24 different organizations ranging from Salem, OR to Los Angeles.
+Early in 2013 the founders decided to organize a Community Jam regional conference for Northern California harvesting/gleaning organizations.
+Although the event focussed on organizations within a 2 hour drive of the San Jose venue, the organizers discovered that many peer organizations outside their region wanted to attend.
+As I write this, Community Jam has 56 registrants from 24 different organizations ranging from Salem, OR to Los Angeles.

-The conference format is a slightly modified version of the single day Conferences That Work format.
-With only seven hours together, the model schedule laid out in Chapter 16 has to be simplified and shortened from its original 8 1/2 hour length.
+The Community Jam conference modified slightly the single day Conferences That Work format.
+With only seven hours together, Chapter 16’s model schedule is simplified and shortened from its original 8 1/2 hour length.
 The conference committee decided to shorten the roundtable sharing time and eliminate the first of the Three Questions, to use dot voting for the peer session sign-up instead of the usual more comprehensive process, and to reduce the length of the closing group spective.
-By cutting breaks to a minimum, they have squeezed in a fourth round of peer sessions instead of the normal three for an event of this length.
+By cutting breaks to a minimum, they have squeezed in a fourth round of peer sessions.

 Although I’m not generally a fan of minimizing breaks at conferences, you can often get away with this at a one-day Conferences That Work event because most people are able to maintain a high level of involvement during a full day of interesting experiences.
 Still, this event will be a bit of a rush—with the rush, hopefully, also expressed via the energy and enthusiasm shared at the event.